 Boosting the immune system

-Older people are more vulnerable to infection due to the decline in their immune systems, particularly in lymphoid cell activity.
-Studies have shown that probiotic supplementation combats some of the effects of a weakened immune system, and in particular boosts natural killer cell activity7.
-In a study of 53 middle-aged subjects, administration of milk for three weeks produced no stimulation of their immune systems.
-They were then given milk enriched with Lactobacillus rhamnosus for a further three weeks and natural killer cell activity was found to have increased by 147%, suggesting that the Lactobacillus stimulated their systemic immune system8.
+7. In a study of 53 middle-aged subjects, administration of milk for three weeks produced no stimulation of their immune systems.
+They were then given milk enriched with Lactobacillus rhamnosus for a further three weeks and natural killer cell activity was found to have increased by 147%, suggesting that the Lactobacillus stimulated their systemic immune system

-It has been shown that ingesting probiotics at the time of a vaccination may increase vaccine immune response9.
-In a placebo-controlled clinical study, young adults were given oral doses of Lactobacillus rhamnosus and L. paracasei strains before and after oral vaccination with attenuated poliovirus.
+9. In a placebo-controlled clinical study, young adults were given oral doses of Lactobacillus rhamnosus and L. paracasei strains before and after oral vaccination with attenuated poliovirus.
 The probiotics induced an immunological response (IgA, IgG) as well as increased production of virus-neutralising antibodies.
-Other studies indicate stimulation of both the phagocytic activity of blood monocytes and intestinal IgA10.
+Other studies indicate stimulation of both the phagocytic activity of blood monocytes and intestinal IgA

 Allergies - eczema